omshukla03/JS_Learning/README.md

-# JS_P
+# JS_Pracrise
-This is JavaScript Practise and Learning Repo
+Here I Do Learning, Practice and Making Projects in JavaScript